Fall Housing Updates

 Yes.
 We are offering both continuing and first-year students who have schedules that are all virtual the opportunity to delay the start of their housing contracts until January.
 The initial payments made in the housing application ($1,500 for first-year and $500 for transfer and continuing students) will be applied to your winter term rates.
-Defer in your Housing Portal by Aug.
-26.
+First-years and continuing students must defer by Aug.
+26; transfers have until Aug.
+28. Defer in your Housing Portal under "Cancellations/Deferrals"

 What is the cancellation policy for continuing students who have secured housing for next year?

 At this time, our policy remains the same for students who cancel housing to live off-campus.
 The $500 initial payment is non-refundable.
 Continuing students must cancel in their Housing Portal by Aug.
 26 to avoid additional fees.

 I've left campus and didn't return my old key.
 How can get them back to Housing?

 If you’ve already left campus, mail your key and/or access card back to campus — even if you have left items in your room.
 Collecting keys from students not staying for summer helps us keep the buildings secure.

 I live off campus but plan to leave San Luis Obispo.
 What do I need to do?

 Off-campus rental leases are civil contracts that individuals enter into with property owners.
 Tenants should look at their agreements to determine what the language states about early termination of their leases.
 Student may seek to engage with their landlords and property management companies in a mutual negotiation of current terms.